wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.0.5 =
+- (03 Oct 2009) - Added setting to select default map size for the Visitor Map page.
+- Added the ability to add the Who's Online to the sidebar manually if you do not use widgets.
+(See FAQ)

 = 1.0.4 =
-- (01 Oct 2009) - Fixed issue where after upgrading the plugin you have to click "Install" to download the Maxmind GeoLiteCity database again.
+- (02 Oct 2009) - Fixed issue where after upgrading the plugin you have to click "Install" to download the Maxmind GeoLiteCity database again.
 (because the new code is needed before the upgrade to prevent this issue, you will also have to do it once after applying this update, sorry)
 - Fixed some themes cause the location pins to have border margins.
 - Fixed path problem in the GeoLiteCity updater class.